prof-rossetti/intro-to-python/exercises/meetups/exercise.md

  + How did the event discussions relate to your own skills and interests?
  + What did you learn about contemporary industry challenges and practices?

-Embed photos to provide further evidence of event attendance.
-A "selfie" should suffice if it features distinguishable event imagery in the background.
+Embed photos to provide further evidence of event attendance (for example, a "selfie" that features distinguishable event imagery in the background).

 ## Submission Instructions